nemosminer/ccminerMTP/README.md

 	* sudo apt-get update && sudo apt-get -y dist-upgrade
 	* sudo apt-get -y install gcc g++ build-essential automake linux-headers-$(uname -r) git gawk libcurl4-openssl-dev libjansson-dev xorg libc++-dev libgmp-dev python-dev

-	* Installing CUDA 9.2 and compatible drivers from nvidia website and not from ubuntu package is usually easier
+	* Installing CUDA 10 and compatible drivers from nvidia website and not from ubuntu package is usually easier

 	* Compiling ccminner:

+	You can run the prebuilt make script to make a native build:

+	./build.sh

+	To build step by step:

 	./autogen.sh
 	./configure
-	./make
+	make

 About source code dependencies for windows